BornTactical/LmdbUpp/README.md

 * Support duplicate key indices
 * Support for some kind of string_view to prevent unnecessary copying
 * Consider this a very early WIP that has not been thoroughly tested.
 * DO NOT USE THIS ON CRITICAL SYSTEMS.
-While LMDB is thoroughly battle-hardened, my interface is not.
+While LMDB is thoroughly battle-hardened, this wrapper is not.
 Do not use it on any data you can't afford to lose.